YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 Uptick Network's universal protocol builds upon the foundation of the ERC and CW protocols by incorporating additional infrastructure and application layer requirements, resulting in a comprehensive protocol designed for the application layer.

-As Web 3.0 continues to evolve, more universal protocols will be developed, optimized, and improved to meet growing demand.
+As Web3 continues to evolve, more universal protocols will be developed, optimized, and improved to meet growing demand.

 ## **6. Framework and Services**